Twitter

 Sesat

-The NPO PM also won an order from a the European conglomerate Eutelsat to build Siberian-European Satellite, or Sesat, which became the first communications spacecraft built by a Russian prime contractor for a Western customer.
+In the 1990s, NPO PM also won a contract from a European conglomerate Eutelsat to build the Siberian-European Satellite, or Sesat, which became the first communications spacecraft built by a Russian prime contractor for a Western customer.

 Comsat for Angola